grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 Populate the fields and select **Next**.

-- **Subscription**: The subscription where the Arc resources will be managed from
+- **Subscription**: The subscription where the Arc resources will be managed from.
 - **Resource group**: The resource group where the Arc resources will be managed from.
 - **Region**: The region where the Arc resources metadata will be stored (e.g. Australia East).
 - **Operating system**: The operating system of the server.